dtcenter/METplus/docs/Users_Guide/installation.rst

 ========================================

 The METplus Wrappers source code is available for download from the public GitHub repository.
-The source code can retrieved through a web browser or the command line.
+The source code can be retrieved through a web browser or the command line.

 Get the source code via Web Browser